 In 2015, a group of states and government officials obtained a preliminary injunction preventing implementation of a 2014 expansion of DACA and a related Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA) initiative.
 The U.S. Court of Appeals for the Fifth Circuit affirmed the injunction and an equally divided Supreme Court upheld this decision without opinion.
 In June 2017, prior to the district court rendering a final decision on the challenge to the lawfulness of DAPA and the DACA expansion, the Department of Homeland Security (DHS) largely rescinded the memorandums authorizing these initiatives, but announced that the original DACA program "will remain in effect."
-Possibly prompted by the plaintiffs' notice that they would likely amend their complaint to bring a challenge to the original DACA program, when Attorney General Sessions publicly announced the wind-down of DACA, he declared that the initiative "is vulnerable to the same legal and constitutional challenges that the courts recognized with the DAPA program."
+Possibly prompted by the plaintiffs' notice that they would likely amend their complaint to bring a challenge to the original DACA, he declared that the initiative "is vulnerable to the same legal and constitutional challenges that the courts recognized with the DAPA program."